Freshman 15: Foods with alcohol

-A study done by Jatturong R. Wichianson and colleagues at the University of Southern California showed a direct relationship between eating late at night (Night eating syndrome) and stress levels with college students.
+A study done by Jatturong R. Wichianson and colleagues at the University of Southern California showed a direct relationship between eating late at night (night eating syndrome) and stress levels among college students.
 They used a standardized test to measure both the levels of NES and perceived stress each student had.
-The results showed that students that had higher levels of stress were more likely to have NES due to the inability to adapt.
-This study shows that students who were not able to deal with stress appropriately were more likely to use late night eating to solve their issues.
+The results showed that students who had higher levels of stress were more likely to have NES due to their inability to adapt.